kaushikb9/kb-hugo/content/traces/_index.md

 ---
-title: "Traces (Experimental)"
+title: "Traces (🔬 Experimental)"
 layout: "archives"
 ShowReadingTime: false
 ---

 Writing essays takes time.
 Journaling feels too personal.
-So I am trying something new — capturing my thoughts I don’t mind sharing: some interesting things I learned (inspired by [TIL](https://til.simonwillison.net/)), some achievements and few half-baked ideas.
-Like traces in a system, they show the flow behind my journey - a small glimpse into my world caught in the moment and preserved here for reflection.git
+So I am trying something new - capturing my thoughts I don’t mind sharing: interesting things I learned (inspired by [TIL](https://til.simonwillison.net/)), some achievements and few half-baked ideas.
+Like traces in observability, they show the flow behind my journey.
+This becomes a small glimpse into my world, caught in the moment and preserved here for reflection